This page tells you about visual impairment and what help is available and how to get it.

 - Accessing information to make decisions that are right for you.

-If you start to have these difficuties this can have significant consequences, such as loss of independence, social isolation, boredom, stress, depression or physical injuries
+These difficulties can have significant consequences, such as loss of independence, social isolation, boredom, stress, depression or physical injuries.

 Who can help?

-Firstly, it is important to rule out any undiagnosed medical conditions with your GP or Optometrist.
-If someone has a significant eye condition they can attend an Ophthalmology clinic.
+Contact your GP or Optometrist if you think you are experiencing issues with your sight.
+They can help rule out any undiagnosed medical conditions.
+If someone has a significant eye condition, they can attend an ophthalmology clinic.
 If your situation cannot be fully resolved by medical intervention, other help may be available.

 Enabled Living works on behalf of Newham Council and can provide support to manage the effects and impact of a visual impairment.
 It is a legal requirement that local authorities maintain a register of people with a visual impairment.
 The Sensory Support Team at Enabled Living maintains the register on behalf of the local authority.